-Anand who now works at the University of Arkansas Children’s hospital is convinced babies feel pain as young as five months old (possible earlier) — just over half way through their pregnancy term.
+Anand, who now works at the University of Arkansas Children’s hospital, is convinced babies feel pain as young as five months old (possibly earlier) — just over halfway through their pregnancy term.

 Of course, abortion activists are deeply disturbed by these findings.
 They want everyone to believe that babies forming in the mother’s womb are simply a mass of cells called fetuses.
 Others still question the level of pain a premature baby actually experiences, despite evidence to the contrary.